Wikia/app/JSCONVENTIONS.md

   * Doesn't actually clean up memory
   * Changing the shape of objects is bad for performance
   * Better to set the property to null or false
+  * From google: "In modern JavaScript engines, changing the number of properties on an object is much slower than reassigning the values.
+The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of if (key in obj)."
 * Modifying prototypes of built-in objects
 * White space (we want to transcribe jQuery's conventions as much as possible so we can tweak them on our end)
 * Structure